The 7 Best Cities to Live in 2026

 What really sets Seattle apart is how well urban life blends with the outdoors.
 Lakes, parks, and trail systems are built into the city, while mountains and Puget Sound are a short drive away.
 The city also delivers a steady stream of cultural events, from film festivals and food events to live music and neighborhood markets.

-Together, Seattle’s culture and easy access to the outdoors give the city a clear personality that continues to attract lifestyle-driven buyers.
+Together, Seattle’s rich cultural scene and easy access to the outdoors give the city a strong appeal that continues drawing lifestyle‑driven buyers.

 Methodology